TritonDataCenter/java-manta/FAQ.md

 See the [installation documentation](/USAGE.md) for setting up your environment and the [testing documentation](/TESTING.md) for additional notes about running the test suite.

+## I'm having issues with logging configuration, why don't logs show up?

+Some logging frameworks are affected by shading and your configuration will need to account for the modified package paths.
+See the [usage notes on logging](/USAGE.md#logging) for more info.

 ## Does Manta support multipart uploads?